MicrosoftDocs/win32/desktop-src/DirectShow/ipropertysetter-clearprops.md

 ---
-Description: The ClearProps method clears all property data from the property setter.
+description: The ClearProps method clears all property data from the property setter.
 The application can set new property data after calling this function. ms.assetid: f3c31864-ddc3-4f3c-a097-2bab9d7f6a2a
 title: IPropertySetter::ClearProps method (Qedit.h)
 ms.topic: reference